data-datum/rnv-cv/content/authors/admin/_index.md

 I am a postdoc researcher at Laboratorio de Estructura Molecular y Propiedades (LEMyP) at CONICET.
 I try to understand the inhibition mechanism of Cruzain, a cysteine protease involved in Chagas disease.
 Following that objective, I work with data analysis & machine learning.

-Due to Covid19 quarentine, I was involved in two projects: one related to Covid19 spread in my country, Argentina, and the other related to online teaching called *Metadocencia*.
+Due to Covid19 quarentine, I was involved in two projects: one related to Covid19 spread in  Argentina, and the other one related to online teaching called [*Metadocencia*](https://metadocencia.netlify.app/).

-I'm a Rladies chapter co-founder and co-organizer: [*Rladies Resistencia Corrientes*](https://twitter.com/RLadies_rciacte), co-founder and co-organizer of a R user's group (RUG) at my local area called *R-en-el-NEA*, and one of the organizers of latinoamerican R Conference, *LatinR*.
+I'm a Rladies chapter co-founder and co-organizer: [*Rladies Resistencia Corrientes*]  (https://twitter.com/RLadies_rciacte), co-founder and co-organizer of a R user's group (RUG) at my local area called [*R-en-el-NEA*](https://renelnea.github.io/web/), and one of the organizers of latinoamerican R Conference, [*LatinR*](https://latin-r.com/).

-Also, I am an #rstats teacher assistant at Facultad de Ciencias Agrarias (UNNE), creating new material with R programming for undergrad stats course.
+Also, I am an #rstats teacher assistant at Facultad de Ciencias Agrarias (UNNE), creating new material with R programming for an undergrad stats course, [*Probability and Statistics*](https://github.com/industrial-prob-stats).